alvisxp/AWS-MLS/Data Engineering.md

 - default data retention 24 hours
 - records can be up to 1 MB in size
 - data in kinesis is immutable
-- real time (~200 ms latency for classic, ~70 ms latency for enchanced)
+- real time (~200 ms latency for classic, ~70 ms latency for enhanced)

 Capacity Modes:
 - Provisioned Mode:
-	- choose the number of hsards provisioned, scale manually or use API.
+	- choose the number of shards provisioned, scale manually or use API.
 	- Each shard gets 1 MB/s IN ( or 1000 records per sec).
 	- Each shard get 2 MB/s OUT.
 	- pay per shard provisioned per hour.